indigo-dc/ophidia-CI/README.md

 ### Requirements

 In order to run the scripts you need the complete environment configured.
 Please see [http://ophidia.cmcc.it/documentation/admin/install/preliminarysteps.html](http://ophidia.cmcc.it/documentation/admin/install/preliminarysteps.html).
-Additionally you need the *git* command line and *dpkg-deb*, in the case of Debian/Ubuntu distributions, or *rpmbuild*, in the case of CentOS distros, commands installed.
+Additionally you need the git command line an the following command line tools:

+* Codestyle:
+  * indent
+* Functional:
+  * openssl
+* Packaging:
+  * dpkg-deb, in the case of Debian/Ubuntu distributions
+  * rpmbuild*, in the case of CentOS distros
+* Unittest:
+  * gcov
+  * lcov
+  * gcovr

 Before running the scripts execute the following commands: